-St. Michael's is a Roman Catholic church that, above all, seeks to glorify God by practicing the catholic and apostolic faith in the Anglican tradition.
+Above all, we seek to glorify God by practicing the catholic and apostolic faith.
 Our hope is to be a haven of orthodoxy where Episcopalians, Anglicans, other Protestants, and all who seek God may encounter Jesus Christ and enter into the life of His Body, the Catholic Church.
-Current Roman Catholics who were formerly Episcopalians or Anglicans are also welcome to join our parish.
+Roman Catholics and all those in full communion with the Catholic Church are welcome to receive Communion with us.

 We believe that Jesus is the incarnate Son of God who died for our sins, and through whom we are reconciled to God and offered a place in heaven.
 We regard Scripture as God's word, containing all things necessary to salvation and to be understood within the Tradition and the teaching of the Magisterium.

 In the midst of all the confusion in the world today, St. Michael's tries to help people come to God and his Church with all the assistance of the rich Anglican tradition.
 The faith which has been handed down to us from the apostles is a priceless treasure.
 We are determined to uphold it, practice it as best we can, and pass it unimpaired to our children.